Faithful1/zat/README.md

-It is a simple Events Management Application
+It is a simple Events Application for checking and buying tickets for all sorts of events in Zed

-Built with MERN Stack and graphql for all lovers of events in Zed
+Built with MERN Stack and graphql for all event goers